 Add --output-format json to get the full response envelope:

-$ claude -p "Say exactly: Hello CLI Test" --output-format jsonEvery JSON response wraps the actual answer inside a typed envelope.
+$ claude -p "Say exactly: Hello CLI Test" --output-format jsonEvery JSON response wraps the actual answer inside a typed envelope — a structured JSON object that contains both the result and metadata.
 The result field contains the same text you would see in text mode, but now it comes alongside metadata you can parse, log, and act on.
+This is our recommended starting point for any automation work.

 The JSON Envelope